Frequently asked questions about Asia Cup CompetitionLast updated 19 July 2018.

 A: The Problem for the competition is released in April every year.
 The specific release date of the problem and opening date of the team registration for the current season will be announced on this website.
 We do not at any point accept clarifications from participants.
 Per the rules, the committee might however release a list of supplementary facts, which the participants can use in their arguments.

-Q: Financial support for travel expenses
+Q: Can we receive financial support for travel expenses?

 Q: Team Registration Fee for Asia Cup Competition